Skip to main content

 Overview

-Webhooks allow your application to receive real-time notifications for specific UIP events.
-UIP sends POST requests to your configured webhook URL with cryptographically signed payloads.
+Webhooks let your application receive real-time notifications for specific UIP events.
+UIP sends a POST request to your configured webhook URL with a cryptographically signed JSON payload.

 Webhooks are only used for: